Dismal day: Jags allow 500 yards for 3rd time in 8 games

 “In the second half, they really just started hitting one way and cutting back and testing our responsibilities,” veteran defensive tackle Abry Jones said.
 “We didn’t execute properly.
 Every man on defense has a gap and we’ve got to be able to trust every man on that field to make their play when it comes to them.”

 It certainly didn’t help Jacksonville that it lost three defensive starters during the game.
 Rookie cornerback CJ Henderson went to the locker room with a left shoulder injury.
 Linebacker Myles Jack left with a sprained right ankle.
 And nickel cornerback D.J.
-Hayden was carted away with an ankle injury.
+Hayden was carted away with a hamstring injury.

 Those woes aside, the Jaguars have significant issues on that side of the ball.
 Henderson, the ninth overall pick in the NFL draft, has been a disappointment since a stellar showing in the opener.
 Defensive tackle Taven Bryan hasn’t made an impact, and high-priced, free-agent signee Joe Schobert misses tackles and takes poor angles regularly.